anshubaldeep/infinite-scroll-react/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-The application is built mainly for the mobile view, although there is a different view coded for dektop view as well.
+This was built for assignment for People Interactive Round 1.

 In case of any queries feel free to contact me : [anshubaldeep@gmail.com](mailto:anshubaldeep@gmail.com) \
 Built by Baldeep Singh - 2021